nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-03-25-edit-a-claim-first.md

 - Post-task follow up questions​
 - Scenario:

-### What we found - MORE TO ADD
+### What we found
 - The claim scaffold screen was cognitively overwhelming with the claim history added.
 The additional blue links to see all the information and the multiple query and claim details confused users as to which is most relevant.
 - Some users wanted to search by learner information instead of claim reference number​
-- Not sure which list a save and edited queried claim should live in
+- The users weren't sure which list a save and edited queried claim should live in
 - That the users wanted to be able to edit any field.
-This is still locked into being only for the 60/40 parts and issues have been noted as to what if the incorrect learner was inputted on 60 part, in the 40 part where the leanrer's evidence is added this has potential to not be able to be recovered.
+This is still locked into being only for the 60/40 parts and issues have been noted as to what if the incorrect learner was inputted on 60 part, in the 40 part where the learner's evidence is added this has potential to not be able to be recovered.
 - User's wanted to be able to tidy up their queried claims list, as they use it as a to do list.
 In the scenario they decided they didn't want to edit and resubmit a claim they would want to be able to clear it from this list.
 -